TabeaSonnenschein/CellAutDisp/README.md

 5. Use of calibrated final model

-### Steps
-1. **Data Preparation** <a id="data-preparation"></a>

-   1.1 Required Data:
-   - baseline NO2
-   - Traffic NO2 on roads
-   - offroad measurement data for calibration (best also for external validation)
-   - meteorological data
-   - morphological data

-   1.2 Data Processing:
-   - *create_traffic_emission_columns(df, traff_coeff=np.nan,  TrI_coeff=np.nan, traffroadlength_coeff=np.nan, suffix="")*<br>
-      <sub>Calculate traffic-related NO2 emissions based on traffic LUR coefficients and traffic data and the baseline NO2 and produce the Predictor Dataframe (Pred_df.csv) accordingly.
-The function also saves the Pred_df with the indicated suffix to a csv file.<sub>

-   - *create_Eval_df(grid_sp, gridID, point_observations, observationsID, observations_colnames, desired_observation_colnames = None, suffix = "")*<br>
-     <sub>This function takes a grid and point observations and returns a DataFrame with the observations joined to the grid.
-The function also saves the DataFrame (Eval_df) to a csv file.<sub>

-   1.3 Initial Analytics:
-   - *PrintSaveSummaryStats(df, dfname, suffix = "")*
-   - *SingleVarViolinplot(df,variable, ylabel = None, filesuffix = None)*
+Apart from the steps for preparing the CA-LUR model, there are core model components and functions that together make up the CA-LUR model.

-2. **Dispersion Model Components**
+**Dispersion Model Components**

-   2.1 meteorology weighted moving window
+   1. meteorology weighted moving window
     - *returnCorrectWeightedMatrix(meteolog, matrixsize, meteoparams, meteovalues)*<br>
       <sub> This function returns the correct weighted matrix based on the meteolog parameter.
 If set to True, the log of the meteorological values is taken apart from winddirection.
 It creates a matrix of weights based on meteorological parameters and wind direction.
 It takes the distance and degree vectors and calculates the  weight for each cell based on the distance and degree alignment as well as the meteorological factors.
 The input meteoparams is a list of 9 parameters that need to be calibrated using the calibration module.<sub>

-   2.2 morphology based adjuster
+   2. morphology based adjuster
    - *provide_adjuster_flexible( morphparams, morphdata)*<br>
      <sub>This function calculates the adjustment factor for the dispersal kernel based on the morphological features and calibrated parameters (morphparams).
 The morphparams is list of parameters that can be calibrated using the calibration module.
-The first three parameters are in that order (1) the intercept,
-    (2) the maximum adjuster limit (3) the minimum adjuster limit.
+The first three parameters are in that order (1) the intercept, (2) the maximum adjuster limit (3) the minimum adjuster limit.
 The remaining parameters are coefficients for the morphological features.
 The morphdata is dataframe with the morphological features (columns) for each cell (rows).
 The columns need to be ordered in the same way as the morphparams (from params 3 to how many you like).
 The morphparams and morphdata are flexible and can be used for any number of morphological features.<sub>

-   2.3 cellular automata dispersion (different versions)
+   3. cellular automata dispersion (different versions)

    - *compute_hourly_dispersion(raster, TrafficNO2, baselineNO2, onroadindices, weightmatrix, nr_repeats, adjuster = None, iter = True, baseline = False,  baseline_coeff = 1, traffemissioncoeff_onroad= 1,  traffemissioncoeff_offroad= 1)* <br> <sub>Computes the dispersion of the traffic NO2 values for one timestep (e.g. hour).
 The function uses the correct cellautom_dispersion function from the CA_dispersion module depending on the arguments: adjuster, iter and baseline.<sub>